 2 cups flour

 1/2 cup unsweetened cocoa powder

-Heat oven to 350 degrees.
-Grease a 9x5 loaf pan.
+Preheat oven to 350 degrees.
+Grease and flour a 9 x 13 baking pan.

 In a large bowl, stir oil, sugar and the 2 tsp vanilla until well blended.
 In a separate bowl, combine flour, the 1/2 cup cocoa, baking soda and salt; stir into the sugar mixture.
 Fold in the zucchini.
 Spread evenly into pan.
 Bake for 25 to 30 minutes until brownies spring back when gently touched.

 While baking, prepare frosting.
 Melt together the 6 tablespoons of cocoa and butter; set aside to cool.
 In a medium bowl, combine powdered sugar, milk and 1/2 tsp vanilla.
 Stir in the cocoa mixture.
 Allow brownies to cool before spreading over or it will melt.
 Cut into squares.